Trump Suggests Iran Mistakenly Shot Down a U.S. Drone. Iran Says It was Very Much on Purpose

 “It’s hard to know what the Iranian strategy is here, not just because it’s opaque, but because there may not be one coherent strategy that the IRGC and Rouhani’s government share,” said one U.S. official on Thursday, who spoke on the condition of anonymity and without authorization to speak to the news media.
 “There appear to be different elements that may or may not fit together.
 One is pushing the envelope to see where the American limit is.”

 The Trump Administration’s approach to Iran has been disjointed in its own right.
 Secretary of State Mike Pompeo and National Security Adviser John Bolton have argued for a more aggressive response.
-But the President has been reluctant to use military force, often issuing interpretations of Iranian actions that are more measured.
-In an interview with TIME on Monday, Trump called Iran’s alleged attacks on oil tankers in the region “very minor,” striking a notably different tone than the Pentagon.
 Some officials in the intelligence community, the military and the State Department have also warned that a military response could easily spin out of control.

 The U.S. official, along with a second intelligence official who also requested anonymity to speak without authorization, said Iran, and especially its civilian leaders, are trying to use the Trump Administration’s threats of military action to isolate the U.S. from its allies, who have been seeking ways to continue doing business with Iran despite Washington’s campaign to exert economic pressure on the Islamic Republic.